team-leftovers/leftovers-restaurants/README.md

 ### GET:
 - 200 OK:  JSON list of food associated with restaurant
 - 204 No Content: if no food has been added to restaurant
+- 404 Not Found: on failure to find the restaurant

 ## `/food`
 ### POST: